 You’ve waited close to a year for this day to arrive.
 The moment when the threat of the coronavirus would subside, and businesses would welcome employees back to the workplace.
 Now that it’s here, it’s bittersweet.
 You’ve come to enjoy being home with your kids, working from the comfort of your home, and developing a better work-life balance.
 You’ve also grown attached to the safety your house provides during these uncertain times.
+Below are some tips for safeguarding your health as you return to the workplace.

 Prioritizing Your Physical And Emotional Well-Being